Governors

 David Burke

 David is a civil servant with a range of experience in policy and strategy, professional development, and data protection and information rights.
-He has worked in law enforcement, and at the Department for Education and Department of Health.
+He has worked in law enforcement and the Department for Education and Department for Health.
 He is currently working on data protection at HMRC.
 He was previously a Trustee at the Great North Wood Trust.

 Term of Office - December 2021 to December 2025